22f3001316/TDS_PROJECT-2/README.md

 # 📘 TDS Solver

-**TDS Solver** is an LLM-powered API built for the Tools in Data Science (TDS) course of IIT Madras' Online BSc Degree.
+**TDS Solver** is an LLM-powered API built for the Tools in Data Science (TDS) course of IIT Madras' BS Degree.
 It automatically answers questions from any of the 5 graded assignments by processing a question and optional file input.

 ---